FAQ - Engineering Undergraduate Program

 This program enables students to understand various industrial processes and realize where environmental control measures can be implemented.
 Graduates of this program are qualified to join the HKIE Scheme "A" training and become professional engineers in Environmental discipline, Chemical Engineering discipline or other related disciplines.

-- BSc in Environmental Management and Technology (offered by Interdisciplinary Programs Office)
+- BSc in Environmental Management and Technology (offered by Academy of Interdisciplinary Studies)

 This program encompasses sustainable development, environmental management, environmental law and regulation.
 This is not an engineering program and is not meant for students who aspire to be professional engineers after graduation.

 Dual degree means two degrees while double major is one degree with two majors.
-Currently, HKUST offers one Dual Degree Program, which takes students 5 years to finish.
-Upon completion of the program, students are awarded two degrees – a Bachelor of Engineering (BEng) or Science (BSc), plus a Bachelor of Business Administration (BBA).
+A degree at the undergraduate level refers to a bachelor's degree, e.g. Bachelor of Engineering (BEng), Bachelor of Science (BSc), Bachelor of Business Administration (BBA), etc. Currently, HKUST offers one Dual Degree Program, which takes students 5 years to finish.
+Upon completion of the program, students are awarded two degrees – a Bachelor of Engineering (BEng) plus a Bachelor of Business Administration (BBA).

 For double major, on the other hand, students are expected to finish two majors in a single degree in 4 years.
 Students who wish to take a 2nd major will need to achieve a certain level of academic performance and develop a feasible study plan, which enable them to fulfill the requirements of 2 majors within 4 years.

-The School of Engineering jointly offers a few programs in collaboration with the School of Science and the School of Business & Management, e.g. Data Science and Technology, Risk Management and Business Intelligence, Environmental Management and Technology, etc. Engineering students can apply to enrol into these programs through major selection that takes place at the end of their first year of study.
+The School of Engineering jointly offers a few programs in collaboration with other Schools, e.g. Data Science and Technology, Risk Management and Business Intelligence, Environmental Management and Technology, etc. Engineering students can apply to enrol into these programs through major selection that takes place at the end of their first year of study.